m4xshen/m4xshen.dev/src/content/blog/how-to-promote-side-project/index.md

 ---
-title: "How to promote your open-source project"
+title: "How to promote your side project"
 pubDate: 2025-05-22
-description: "Learn how to promote your open-source project with these tips.
+description: "Learn how to promote your side project with these tips.
 From preparing your project to sharing it with the community, discover the strategies to attract users and contributors."
 ---

 Recently, my Neovim plugin: [hardtime.nvim](https://github.com/m4xshen/hardtime.nvim) reached 2k stars on GitHub!

-I think it's a good time to share what I have learned from promoting my open-source project.
+I think it's a good time to share what I have learned from promoting my side project.
 I break down the process into three stages: preparation, promotion, and maintenance.

 ## Preparation